UPS Audited Dimensions

 What Happens if You Underestimate Shipping Weight?

 When creating a shipment, it is important to submit accurate shipping details or you may be charged for further corrections after transferring the package to UPS.
 You should be indicating the correct package dimensions in your UPS Internet Shipping system as you prepare for shipping.
-If you continually underestimate the dimensional weight of your package, you’ll be subject to a UPS shipping charge correction audit fee, which can increase your shipping costs.
+If you underestimate the dimensional weight of your package, you’ll be subject to a UPS shipping charge correction audit fee, which can increase your shipping costs.

 ShipSigma Cuts Shipping Costs